Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 You can edit a cost object, for example if it needs to be deactivated.

-  > [Note] Be aware that any changes made to a cost object may   have consequences for the posting process.
+  > [Caution] Be aware that any changes made to a cost object may have consequences for the posting process.

 #### Prerequisites

 - A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
-- A cost object has been created, see [Create a cost object](#create-a-cost-unit).
+- A cost object has been created, see [Create a cost object](#create-a-cost-object).

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost2 - Cost object*
+*Accounting > Settings > Tab COST ACCOUNTING*

 ![Cost 2 - Cost object](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/CostAccounting02.png "[Cost 2 - Cost object]")

+1. In the header, configure the following options:
+  - Click the left *Cost accounting* drop-down list and select the desired fiscal year.
+All available fiscal years are displayed.
-1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.
+  - Click the middle *Cost accounting* drop-down list and select the desired posting period.
+All available posting periods are displayed.
+  - Click the right *Cost accounting* drop-down list and select the **Cost 2 - cost object** option.
+  All existing cost objects are displayed in the list below.
+The input lines at the bottom are displayed for a cost object.

 2. Select the cost object to be edited in the list.
   The cost object details are displayed in the input fields.